ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

         For key-encapsulation algorithms which involve data padding when computing the ciphertext, the decapsulation algorithm **must not** report a distinct error status if invalid padding is detected.

-        Instead, it is recommended that the decapsulation fails implicitly when invalid padding is detected, returning a pseudo-random key.
+        Instead, it is recommended that the decapsulation fails implicitly when invalid padding is detected, returning a pseudorandom key.

 Support macros
 --------------